‘Survivor: Game Changers’ Sandra Diaz-Twine Reveals The Tribe Threw Challenge, Killed And Ate Baby Goat

 — Big Brother Forum (@bigbroforum) February 16, 2017

 Sandra tried to get the tribe to see what a flip-flopper Tai was but her plan backfired and she was voted out.
-The two -time Survivor winner claimed that the reason the rest of the tribe didn’t vote him out was he was holding an idol in his pocket and everyone knew it.
+The two-time Survivor winner claimed that the reason the rest of the tribe didn’t vote him out was he was holding an idol in his pocket and everyone knew it.

 “Tai kept grabbing at his pocket, and I think Ozzy was afraid of that.”